Mazraat es-Siyad: Demographics

 The population lives in a total of 220 houses in the town.
 There were 1,250 voters from Mazraat es-Siyad registered in 2005.
 The population is predominantly Maronite and Shia.
-The largest families in order of size according to the 2014 election records are Al-Husseini, Karkaba, Bou Gharios, Obeid, Bou Acar, Zaarour, Gharios, Barakat, Bou Salman, Abi Akar, Karam, Ziadé, Mdawar, and El-Khoury.
+The largest families in order of size according to the 2014 election records are Al-Husseini, Karkaba, Gharios, Obeid, Acar, Zaarour, Barakat, Bou Salman, Karam, Ziadé, Medawar, and El-Khoury.

 Government

 Mazraat es-Siyad municipality was established in 2004.
 The municipal council currently has twelve members.
 In addition to the municipal council, Mazraat es-Siyad has a three-member mayoral council headed by a mukhtar (headman).

 Economy

 Agriculture, namely pomology is the main economic activity in the Byblos highlands.
 Mazraet es-Siyad has many natural water sources, fertile soil and arable land.
 Residents also depend on permanent jobs, as there are 15 small commercial and industrial companies, in addition to two hotels, the Shangri-La and the Monte Carlo.